martin-sedlacek/e3_equivariant_diffusion_molecules_blogpost/_posts/2024-06-30-equivariant_diffusion.md

 The features of each atom, such as its element type or charge can be encoded into an embedding $\mathbf{h}_i \in \mathbb{R}^d$ alongside with its 3D position $\mathbf{x}_i \in \mathbb{R}^3$.

-To learn and operate on such structured inputs, Graph Neural Networks (GNNs) (TBA - citation) have been developed, operating with the message passing paradigm (TBA - citation).
+To learn and operate on such structured inputs, Graph Neural Networks (GNNs) <d-cite key="zhou2021graphneuralnetworksreview"></d-cite> have been developed, operating with the message passing paradigm <d-cite key="gilmer2017neuralmessagepassingquantum"></d-cite>.
 This architecture consists of several layers, each of which updates the representation of each node, using the information in nearby nodes.

 <style>